tomahawkins/volleyball/practice.md

 # JV Practice Plans

+# Practice 9/21

+"For me, becoming isn't about arriving somewhere or achieving a certain aim.
+I see it instead as forward motion, a means of evolving, a way to reach continuously toward a better self.
+The journey doesn't end."

+"You should never view your challenges as a disadvantage.
+Instead, it's important for you to understand that your experience facing and overcoming adversity is actually one of your biggest advantages."

+"Don’t ever make decisions based on fear.
+Make decisions based on hope and possibility.
+Make decisions based on what should happen, not what shouldn’t."

+"You may not always have a comfortable life and you will not always be able to solve all of the world’s problems at once.
+But don’t ever underestimate the importance you can have, because history has shown us that courage can be contagious, and hope can take on a life of its own."

+"Am I good enough?
+Yes, I am."

+-- Michelle Obama

+- Warmup
+  - Jog 3 laps.
+  - Dynamic stretches: quads, hamstrings, slow motion sprawling dives.
+  - Warmup shoulders: Pair up w/ ball and toss, hit to the floor, pepper.
+  - Slow motion diving.
+- Hitting lines.
+- Hitter transitioning.
+- Core strengthening:
+  - side plank
+  - bridge
+  - leg press
+  - quadruped
+  - plank
+- Scrimmaging.

 # Game Day 9/18

 "For me, becoming isn't about arriving somewhere or achieving a certain aim.